ostrio:cookies

 • key {string} - The name of the cookie to create/overwrite

 • path {string} - [Optional] The path from where the cookie was readable.
-E.g., "/", "/mydir"; if not specified, defaults to the current path of the current document location (string or null).
+E.g., "/", "/mydir"; if not specified, defaults to /.
 The path must be absolute (see RFC 2965).
 For more information on how to use relative paths in this argument, read more

 • domain {string} - [Optional] The domain from where the cookie was readable.
 E.g., "example.com", ".example.com" (includes all subdomains) or "subdomain.example.com"; if not specified, defaults to the host portion of the current document location (string or null)